kislyuk/argcomplete/README.rst

 .. note:: If you use setuptools/distribute ``scripts`` or ``entry_points`` directives to package your module, argcomplete will follow the wrapper scripts to their destination and look for ``PYTHON_ARGCOMPLETE_OK`` in the destination code.

+If you choose not to use global completion, or ship a bash completion module that depends on argcomplete, you must register your script explicitly using ``eval "$(register-python-argcomplete my-awesome-script)"``.
+Standard bash completion registration roules apply: namely, the script name is passed directly to ``complete``, meaning it is only tab completed when invoked exactly as it was registered.
+In the above example, ``my-awesome-script`` must be on the path, and the user must be attempting to complete it by that name.
+The above line alone would **not** allow you to complete ``./my-awesome-script``, or ``/path/to/my-awesome-script``.

 Activating global completion
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~